scikit-hep/scikit-hep.github.io/pages/developers/guidelines.md

 ---
 layout: page
-title: New package guidelines
+title: Package requirements
 permalink: /developer/guidelines
 nav_order: 1
 parent: Developer information
 ---

-# New package requirements and guidelines
+# Package requirements and guidelines

 The guidelines on this page provide minimum requirements for Scikit-HEP packages, which we hope help providing high-quality packages with some level of